ctn008/RF_SurveyTool/RfCapture.md

 ***HOW TO COLLECT SAMPLES FOR ANALYSIS ?***
   + FM band 98MHz.
 The signal nature of Tetra digital and FM analogue may be different.
   + Simulate Tetra signal channels using Pluto transmitter.

+  Read samples at different gains, saves to files --> use python code to call rtl_sdr program.
+  Python code to read the data samples and compute, display the signal magnitudes.

+  Possible algorithms:
+  - sum of all samples value to check if increase or decrease?
+Level of deviation?
+  - Check min / max value to determine the trend increase or decrease
 ### 5.3 Determine the suitable BYTES_READ_SIZE
 Assumption: downlink RF signals don't change abruptly ?
 Not like DMO signal, where it change over burst duration ~ 56ms.
 From analysis in 5.2, it is likely we will take read size of 4096 bytes.
 Need to test how the system behave.